pola-rs/polars/polars/polars-core/README.md

 # polars-core

-`polars-core` is a submodule that provides core functionality for the Polars dataframe library.
+`polars-core` is a sub-crate that provides core functionality for the Polars dataframe library.

 Not intended for external usage